 The Australian Regulatory Guidelines for Complementary Medicines (ARGCM) provides detail on the regulation of complementary medicines and assist sponsors to meet their legislative obligations.

 TGA post-market regulatory activities relate to the monitoring of the continuing safety, quality and efficacy of listed, registered and included therapeutic goods once they are on the market.
 Information on the TGA's approach to managing compliance risk is available at: TGA regulatory framework.
-The TGA Office of Manufacturing Quality inspects manufacturers on an ongoing basis for compliance with good manufacturing practice.
+The TGA Manufacturing Quality Branch inspects manufacturers on an ongoing basis for compliance with good manufacturing practice.